 When public health experts point out that nearly one-third of American adults have prediabetes, we figure that we could all benefit from an appropriate diet for better blood glucose control.
-One reader has been experimenting with such a diet and shared exciting results.
+After all, the experts insist that diet and exercise are foundational for this.
+But what diet works best?
+To address this question, we have studies and reports from readers who have achieved exciting results.

 Striving for Better Blood Glucose Control: